HWA Tutorial On AMD GPU

 Transcode AV1

 AV1 is a royalty-free, future-proof video codec.
 It saves a lot of storage space and network bandwidth due to smaller file size.
 The downside is that decoding and encoding is very demanding on the CPU.
 Hardware acceleration makes it possible to transcode AV1 streams on the fly.
-AV1 encoding support in Jellyfin is planned in the future.
+AV1 encoding is supported in Jellyfin 10.9 and newer.

 AMD added support for AV1 acceleration in their latest GPUs: